Back

 School management platforms

 Example. iGradePlus is a school management system with plenty of options for teachers and other staff.
 Users can check out the overview of the class they’re teaching, check assessments, and leave comments for individual students.
 If any student’s behavior is not up to par, they can report these instances on the platform and save one more trip to the headmaster.
-Not only that, teachers can also share access to their students’ grades to parents — they can join the platform and see attendance records, assessments, and event calendars.
+Not only that, but teachers can also share access to their students’ grades with parents — they can join the platform and see attendance records, assessments, and event calendars.

 iGradePlus school management platform